-Can we talk about their wines, too?
-We barely wine-tasted or even began to see half of the Biltmore estate on our last trip.
-A day is not enough.
+Can we talk about Biltmore Winery, too?
+One day is not enough to see and experience it all.
 No oaked Chardonnays and Syrahs are safe.
 You’ve been warned, Asheville.

-The second day we landed in Asheville, NC, we booked it to DuPont State Forest in search of The Hunger Games waterfalls.
-The parks and trails across NC never end.
-With the weather less severe than Florida, I cannot wait to don my hiking sneakers and pull off the cobwebs on my mountain bike.
+The second day we landed in Asheville, NC, we booked it out the door to DuPont State Forest in search of The Hunger Games waterfalls.

 Mother Nature, you and I are going to be besties.
 Just keep those copperheads away from me, please.

-Speaking of weather, I cannot wait to greet the seasons like an old friend.
-People always bitch about the snow, but when you never see it, you miss it.
-Yes, I will death-grip the steering wheel and silently sob as I re-learn not only how to drive in snow and ice but also on winding, hilly roads.
-After 8 years in Florida, I might have to look up “hill” in the dictionary.
+And yes, I will death-grip the steering wheel and silently sob as I re-learn not only how to drive in snow and ice but also on winding, hilly roads.
+Driving in Iceland may have prepared us a little bit, but after 8 years in Florida, I still have to look up “hill” in the dictionary.

 9. Homes With Personality